NeuralWxMaps/PcpnWrnUS/index.md

       <td><img src="https://user-images.githubusercontent.com/75145898/102254629-1dd6df80-3ec6-11eb-800e-44feb5205f91.png"></td>
       <td><img src="https://user-images.githubusercontent.com/75145898/102254626-1d3e4900-3ec6-11eb-8630-4c473bab4f7d.png"></td>
     </tr>
 When there is a forecast of neary an inch of precipitation during a 6 hour period, four-and-a-half days in the future, I've got to take a closer look.
+The maximum value for the ensemble mean plot appears to be somewhere around 9-10ths of an inch of liquid in the 6 hour period.
+Each of the clusters are showing an area inside the 10th contour, indicating that more than an inch of liquid is possible during the forecast period.
+Since it will be falling overnight, and probably in the form of snow, a forecast of more than 10 inches may be needed.
 <hr>
   <table border="1" cellpadding="1" cellspacing="1">
     <tr>